chintan992/chintan992/README.md

 ### 👋 Hi, I'm Chintan Rathod

-A passionate Full-Stack Developer from India with a love for building innovative and efficient applications.
+A passionate Full-Stack Developer from Calgary, Alberta, CA with a love for building innovative and efficient applications.
 I enjoy turning complex problems into simple, beautiful, and intuitive designs.

 <p align="left">
   <a href="https://www.linkedin.com/in/chintan-rathod-53691a122/" target="_blank">